-GAMSAT is available to any person who has completed a Bachelor or an undergraduate honours degree, or who will be enrolled in their penultimate (second-last) or final year of study, at the time of sitting the test.
-In the case of applicants to University of Exeter Medical School and Plymouth University Peninsula Schools of Medicine & Dentistry, GAMSAT is available to candidates who believe they have achieved an appropriate level of intellectual maturity and subject knowledge to meet the demands of the test.
+GAMSAT is available to any person who has completed a Bachelor or an undergraduate honours degree, or who will be in the penultimate (second-last) or final year of study, at the time of sitting the test, or, in the case of applicants to University of Exeter Medical School and Plymouth University Peninsula Schools of Medicine & Dentistry, who believes he/she has achieved an appropriate level of intellectual maturity and subject knowledge to meet the demands of the test. *The test is also for those for whom it will be more than two full academic years from the time they completed their level 3 (A level or equivalent) studies.
+This includes all graduate applicants (*The University of Exeter).

 The GAMSAT test is offered twice a year, in March and September.
 To sit GAMSAT a candidate must be a bona fide prospective applicant to a course for which GAMSAT is a prerequisite.